yifu0529/github.io/Pages/outreach.md

 **University**

-*Science & Technology Section editor, The Oxford Student* 			                                          Oct 2019 - Dec 2019
+*Science & Technology Section Editor, The Oxford Student* 			                                          Oct 2019 - Dec 2019
 + Reviewed and edited articles weekly for Science & Technology section of the biggest student newspaper in Oxford (over 15,000 paper copies each term to every college and online articles with over 2000+ views on average).
 + Interviewed leading research teams in Oxford.
 + Topics cover all STEM subjects, such as UK net-zero policy, quantum computing and the CERN team. <a href="https://www.oxfordstudent.com/2019/06/07/net-zero-by-2050-the-most-ambitious-uk-climate-target/"> [link] </a>.